 Companies Offering Coverage

-Most of the big Ohio companies offer inexpensive options in the area.
-These carriers include Anthem Blue Cross, Medical Mutual, Aetna, UnitedHealthOne, HealthSpan, Humana, Assurant and a few other smaller companies.
-Kaiser and SummaCare are very reputable companies but don't have active networks in the southern part of the state.
-Premier, a new company (2015) should be considered only if you live North of the I-270 Interchange (off I-75).
+Several of the larger Ohio companies offer inexpensive options in the area.
+These carriers include Ambetter, CareSource, Medical Mutual, and Molina.
+Oscar and SummaCare are very reputable companies but don't have active networks in the southern part of the state.
+Premier, should be considered only if you live North of the I-270 Interchange (off I-75) and need Senior benefits.

-Catholic Health Partners (CHP) (now called Mercy Health) maintains a big presence in Hamilton and surrounding counties and also recently purchased a portion of SummaCare's block of business.
+Catholic Health Partners (CHP) (now called Mercy Health) maintains a big presence in Hamilton and surrounding counties and also previously purchased a portion of SummaCare's block of business.
 CHP is considered a very consumer-friendly organization and is a very well-respected entity in the medical care business.
-HealthSpan now handles the insurance portion of their business.
-We anticipated that by 2016, they would be able to compete very favorably with Anthem.
-Now we realize that it only took until 2015.
+When HealthSpan stopped writing plans, Medical Mutual acquired the block of business.

 Hamilton And Surrounding Counties

-Rates in Hamilton county tend to be lower than areas in the Northern portion of the state.
+Rates in Hamilton County tend to be lower than areas in the Northern portion of the state.
 Some of the lower-cost counties in the area include Hamilton, Warren, Clermont and Butler.
-Other surrounding counties also enjoy low rates such as Clinton, Brown, Montgomery and Highland.
+Other surrounding counties also enjoy low rates, including Clinton, Brown, Montgomery and Highland.

 Recently, Medical Mutual rates have become extremely competitive in Hamilton County.
 Here you can review their HSA plans which are among their most popular policies.
 As a non-profit company, MM seems to be able to constantly (almost every year) offering popular policy options to both individuals and small businesses.
 They also include the Cleveland Clinic in their provider network.